 Verdict: Sharwanand shines in this routine, formulaic flick.

 The Telugu film Radha, starring Sharwanand and Lavanya Tripati in the lead roles is directed by debutante Chandra Mohan Chintada and produced by B.V.S.N.
 Prasad under Sri Venkateswara Cine Chitra banner.
-Since this comes after Sharwanand’s biggest blockbuster till date – Shathamanam Bhavati – there is a decent hype surrounding this flick.
-Also, this is the first time that Lavanya Tripati is paired with Sharwanand and also it is the first time that Sharwanand is donning the role of a cop in a full length role.
+Since this comes after Sharwanand’s biggest blockbuster to date – Shathamanam Bhavati – there is a decent hype surrounding this flick.
+Also, this is the first time that Lavanya Tripati is paired with Sharwanand and also it is the first time that Sharwanand is donning the role of a cop in a full-length role.
 Let’s see what is in store for the viewer.

 S. Radha Krishna (Sharwanand) is a sub-inspector of police and is placed for duty in the Warangal district.
 He meets Radha (Lavanya Tripati) and falls in love with her.
 Later he is transferred to Dhoolpet in Hyderabad.
 Sujatha (Ravi Kishen) is a minister in people’s party and is being recognized as the most loyal person.
 He is appointed as the CM candidate for the next election by its party head (Kota Srinivasa Rao).
 During a public meeting delivered by Sujatha, a bomb blast occurs and Radha Krishna loses most of his fellow colleagues.
 Then begins an intense story of righting all the wrongs.